Photonic implementation of Majorana-based Berry phases

-The Hadamard gate $\text{H}$ on the logical qubit can be realised by anticlockwise braiding the MZMs A and C positioned at sites 1 and 4, respectively.
+The Hadamard gate $\text{H}$ on the logical qubit can be realised by anticlockwise braiding the MZMs A and C positioned at sites 1 and 4, respectively, as shown in Fig.~\ref{model}a.
 The transport of the MZMs around the chain network is performed by adiabatically evolving the system through the following sequence of Hamiltonians, $H_{M_0}$, $H_{h_1}$, $H_{h_2}$, $H_{h_3}$ and $H_{M_0}$, where

-A depiction of the resulting MZMs transportation is shown in the Supplementary Information (Fig.~S1).
+A depiction of the resulting MZMs transportation is shown in the Section I.B in Supplementary Material (SM).
 The ground states of these Hamiltonians have the MZMs located at the desired sites.
-Hence, braiding can be implemented by a set of consecutive imaginary-time evolution (ITE) operators, $e^{-H_{M_0}t}$, $e^{-H_{h_1}t}$, $e^{-H_{h_2}t}$, $e^{-H_{h_3}t}$ and $e^{-H_{M_0}t}$, where $t$ is taken to be large enough for these operators to faithfully represent projectors onto the corresponding ground states~\cite{Xu2016}.
-The resulting evolution can be written in the logical basis $\{|00_{g}\rangle, |11_{g}\rangle\}$ as $\text{H}={1 \over \sqrt{2}}\left(
+Hence, braiding can be implemented by a set of consecutive imaginary-time evolution (ITE) operators, $e^{-H_{M_0}t}$, $e^{-H_{h_1}t}$, $e^{-H_{h_2}t}$, $e^{-H_{h_3}t}$ and $e^{-H_{M_0}t}$, where $t$ is taken to be large enough for these operators to faithfully represent projectors onto the corresponding ground states up to overall normalisation~\cite{Xu2016}.
+Due to the topological nature of the produced evolutions, the exact value of $t$ does not matter as long as it is long enough to suppress the contribution from the excited states (see Materials and Methods and Section IA in SM).
+The theoretically expected non-Abelian Berry phase resulting from this set of evolutions is given by $\text{H}={1 \over \sqrt{2}}\left(